jukkahuhtamaki/jukkahuhtamaki.github.io/portfolio/cv.md

 **Impact in numbers**

-To be excluded from Academy of Finland CV and other applications where
+Perhaps to be excluded from Academy of Finland CV and other applications that are evaluated in compliance with responsible science and [DORA](https://sfdora.org/read/).

 * h-index: 21 ([Google Scholar](https://scholar.google.fi/citations?user=ZWiTwHQAAAAJ&hl=fi&oi=ao])), 12 ([Scopus](https://www.scopus.com/authid/detail.uri?authorId=35484079200))
 * Citations: 1579 (Google Scholar), 546 (Scopus)